Rational motivic path spaces and Kim's relative unipotent section conjecture: Motivic dga's

 \segment{hmon0}{} Given morphisms

 let ${^g f}$ denote the pushout of $f$ along $g$.
-If $X/\Mm$ is the category of morphisms from an object $X$ in a model category $\Mm$, then a morphism in $X/\Mm$ is a \emph{weak equivalence} if the associated morphism in $\Mm$ is a weak equivalence.
+If $X/\Mm$ is the category of morphisms from an object $X$ in a model category $\Mm$, then a morphism in $X/\Mm$ is defined to be a \emph{weak equivalence} if the associated morphism in $\Mm$ is a weak equivalence.
 Recall that a monoidal model category $\Mm$ is \emph{h-monoidal} if for any cofibration

 and any object $Z$, \begin{description} \item[hM1] the co-base-change functor

 preserves weak equivalences (in other words, for any morphism